Quantum walk on a random comb: Numerical studies and results

 so that one can bound the $A_n$ at large distance as

-We show in Fig.~\ref{lambdaE<4a} estimates for the Lyapunov exponent for the states $\phi^{(t_0)}$, as obtained from \rf{LyapAver2} and the recursion relation \rf{RecRelE<4a}.
+We show in Fig.~\ref{lambdaE<4a} estimates for the Lyapunov exponent, as obtained by this random Riccati recursion (starting from some initial $\tilde\psi_0$, apply the random recursion \rf{RecRelE<4a}, and take the large $L$ average \rf{LyapAver2}).
 The results for $\gamma$ are plotted as a function of the energy $E$, and for values of the hole probability $p$ going from $0.1$ to almost one (the linear chain).
 The curves are obtained with $\mathcal{N}=10^5$ iterations.

 Already for $p=0$ the Lyapunov exponent is found to be non-zero when $E\neq 0,4$, and the amplitudes $A_n$ decay exponentially at infinity.
 This result agrees with the analytical calculations of \cite{David_2022}, which implies that for $p=0$ one has